neilgoodman/jquery-render-tweets/README.md

 It is recommended to use a server-side cache when requesting tweets to help prevent going over Twitter's [rate limit](https://dev.twitter.com/docs/rate-limiting/1.1).
 See [connect-user-tweets](https://github.com/posco2k8/connect-user-tweets) for a Node.js based solution.

+## Example

+Visit [http://neilgoodman.net](http://neilgoodman.net) to see an example of this plugin in use.

 ## Install

 This plugin is offered as a Bower package for convenience: